jackocnr/intl-tel-input/README.md

 ## Initialisation Options
 When you initialise the plugin, the first argument is the input element, and the second is an object containing any initialisation options you want, which are detailed below.
-Note: any options that take country codes should be [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes
+Note: any options that take country codes should be [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes.

 **allowDropdown**
 Type: `Boolean` Default: `true`